christopherseaman/abstract_gpt/readme.md

    - Up to 5 non-digit characters, followed by the the upper limit of the 95% confidence interval.

 7. **`\)`**
-   - Matches a closing parenthesis, suggesting that the confidence interval is enclosed in parentheses.
+   - Matches a closing parenthesis, requiring that confidence intervals are enclosed in parentheses.

 ### Usage
 This regex is tailored to extract numbers associated with a 95% confidence interval from scientific texts, which are formatted in a specific way.
 For instance, it would match expressions like "123.45 - 95% CI 100,123.67 - 150,200.89)" and extract: